 Megan’s kids were young at the time of Aria’s death.

-Although they were young and experience trauma from their sister’s passing, Megan found that they are pretty resilient and bounced back rather quickly.
+Although they were young and experienced trauma from their sister’s passing, Megan found they are resilient and bounced back rather quickly.

 They would be like, oh yeah, Aria died and then they move on.
 Like the way they talk was like, it’s very hard sometimes as a parent to hear, but in the other way it’s, it’s a blessing that they don’t feel that extent of grief and pain that we do.

-Although their grieve is not as extensive as Megan’s that is not to say that they don’t feel pain and grief.
+Although their grief is not as extensive as Megan’s, that is not to say that they don’t feel pain and grief.
 Or that they don’t suffer from trauma.

 Megan mentioned that she notices that her older son that he has moments of fear when kids are sleeping.